-Cities Crack Down On Food Delivery App Fees As Restaurants Struggle To Survive
+Restaurants Are Desperate — But You May Not Be Helping When You Use Delivery Apps

 Despite the commissions, PitchBook analyst Asad Hussain notes that none of the major food delivery apps are turning a profit.

 "Capping these fees will present a headwind for these companies.
-It's going to have an impact on growth and ultimately some of these costs are going to be passed on to consumers and that's going to reduce demand for these services," said Hussain, who expects the coronavirus to hasten consolidation among the delivery apps.
+It's going to have an impact on growth, and ultimately some of these costs are going to be passed on to consumers, and that's going to reduce demand for these services," said Hussain, who expects the coronavirus to hasten consolidation among the delivery apps.

 With or without the food delivery apps, some restaurants that have had revenue wiped out will never come back after the pandemic.

-A survey from the National Restaurant Association found that the pandemic has caused four in 10 eateries to close, and some will never be able to open again.
+A survey from the National Restaurant Association found that the pandemic has caused 4 in 10 eateries to close, and some will never be able to open again.

 Bathwal with The Kati Roll Company said one of his top tasks ahead of any reopening is trying to negotiate with his landlords.